 Upgrades.
 Upgrades are included as part of Customer’s Service during the Subscription Term.

 User Reassignment.
-User subscriptions are for designated Users and cannot be shared or used by more than one User but may be reassigned to new Users replacing former Users who no longer require use of the Service. **Should this include ‘Plus applicable fees’?** Yes this should be included.
-H
+User subscriptions are for designated Users and cannot be shared or used by more than one User

-Additional Users.
-Unless otherwise specified in the relevant Order Form, the Subscription Term of additional Users shall be coterminous with the expiration of the Subscription Term in effect at the time the additional Users are added. **Is this applicable to CDM?**

-Affiliates.
-Affiliates may purchase and use User subscriptions subject to the terms of this Agreement by executing an Order Form hereunder. **Should this include ‘Plus applicable fees’?**

 Customer’s Responsibilities.

 User Accounts.
 Customer is responsible for all Users’ compliance with this Agreement and shall maintain user access protocols reasonably designed to prevent unauthorized access to the Service.
 Customer is responsible for all activity occurring under Customer’s accounts (including use by all Users) and shall abide by all applicable local, state, national and foreign laws, treaties and regulations in connection with Customer’s use of the Service, including those related to data privacy, international communications and the transmission of technical or personal data.
 Customer shall: (i) notify Clear Digital Media promptly of any unauthorized use of any password or account or any other known or suspected breach of security; (ii) report to Clear Digital Media promptly and use reasonable efforts to stop promptly any use, copying, or distribution of the Service that is known or suspected by Customer or Customer’s Users; and (iii) not impersonate another Clear Digital Media user or provide false identity information to gain access to or use the Service.